Zilliqa/ZIP/zips/zip-18.md

 # Specification

-The increase of normal TX fees can be done without effecting the fees associated with smart contract execution by increasing the gas unit consumption of normal transactions:
+The increase of payment transaction fees can be done without effecting the fees associated with smart contract execution by increasing the gas unit consumption of payment transactions:

 - Changing the constant value of **NORMAL_TRAN_GAS** from **1** to **50**